TrevorKansaki/Period-2/README.md

 # Period-2
-find repository for period 2
+First repository for period 2

+this is going to be my first edit